 One of my favourite places in Austria is Mauterndorf, a little village in the middle of the Alps.
 Whatever I feel like doing, enjoying nature, diving into history or just hanging out, it is all here to indulge.

-“Off the beaten track” has over the years become somewhat of a cliché, since there are fewer and fewer such places.
-In Europe anyway.
-Mauterndorf, however, is not completely run over by large hordes of tourists as many other places in Austria are.
-Not because of a lack of things to do or see.
-There are plenty of activities to engage in, whether you are a young couple, a family with children or seniors.
-Mauterndorf, located in the Lungau region at the southeastern tip of Salzburgerland, is a great destination to explore the Austrian Alps.
+“Off the beaten track” has become somewhat of a cliché since fewer such places exist.
+In Europe, anyway.
+Mauterndorf is not entirely run over by large hordes of tourists as many other places in Austria are, not because of a lack of things to do or see.
+On the contrary, there are plenty of activities to engage in, whether you are a young couple, a family with children or seniors.
+Mauterndorf, located in the Lungau region at the southeastern tip of Salzburgerland, is an excellent destination for exploring the Austrian Alps.

 Culture & History

-Like so many other villages in Austria, Mauterndorf has taken pretty good care of its heritage.
+Like many other villages in Austria, Mauterndorf has taken good care of its heritage.
 Take your time and stroll around the village to discover medieval architecture, traditional houses and the odd henhouse.
-After all, the village centre mostly consists of historic buildings, that add lots of character to the place.
-An unmissable factor in Mauterndorf’s “skyline”, is the medieval castle that towers over the village’s northern end.
-It would not be a real historical village without a castle.
+After all, the village centre mainly consists of historic buildings that add great character to the place.
+An unmissable factor in Mauterndorf’s “skyline” is the medieval castle that towers over the village’s northern end.
+It would not be an authentic historical village without a castle.
 For a nice view of the village and the Mauterndorf Castle, walk up to the “Sky Lounge”.
-You can get there either via the small alley (Lemonigasse) next to the Tourist Office or via Am Burgstall at the end of the Marktplatz, near the bridge.
+You can get there via the small alley (Lemonigasse) next to the Tourist Office or via Am Burgstall at the end of the Marktplatz, near the bridge.

 < Click on the images to enlarge >